Alvin Yeung

 Alvin Yeung Ngok-kiu (楊岳橋; born 5 June 1981) is a Hong Kong barrister and politician.
 He was formerly the leader of the Civic Party and a member of the Legislative Council of Hong Kong, representing New Territories East after winning the 2016 by-election.
 On 11 November 2020, Yeung was disqualified from the Legislative Council, along with three other lawmakers of the pan-democratic camp, by the central government in Beijing on request of the Hong Kong government.
 A mass resignation of pan-democrats the same day left the Legislative Council without a substantial opposition.

 Background

 Yeung was born in Yuen Long, Hong Kong, in 1981 as the only child to a restaurant owner and a jewellery dealer.
 He and his parents immigrated to Canada in the early 1990s after the 1989 Tiananmen massacre.
+When he immigrated, he was sent to St.Andrew's College.
 Yeung graduated from the University of Western Ontario with a degree in political science and obtained a master of laws in constitutional and administrative laws from Peking University around 2003.